Bolpat/Modulus/README.md

 ### Examine and Imporove the Strategy
 * Do not generate all additive decompositions. (ℤ/pℤ)[x]'s multiplication is commutative, so two decompositions work equal if they just have different ordering.
 Pick one canonical representative of each kind.
 * Don't create the same polynomial more than once.
-(TODO: Explain how...)
+This happens iff in the cross-product mentioned above, some set occours more than once.
+Then (because the set is always ran though the same order) we can simply ignore elements been ran over in the same run.
+It is very difficult to explain...
-* The decompositions are independent, so there is potential for parallel execution.
+* For a fiexed degree, the decompositions are independent, so there is potential for parallel execution.

 ## C++-Standard
-Modulus is explicitly developed in C++14, Clang (3.4 and later) supports all features with `-std=c++14`-flag³.
+Modulus is explicitly developed in C++14, Clang (verion 3.4 and later) supports all features with `-std=c++14`-flag³.
 All contributors are free to use them.
 For details, see http://clang.llvm.org/cxx_status.html .
 Today GCC does not implement all C++14 features.

 After finishing there maybe will be an extra branch or code package to be compiled in lower standards.